 I’ve read in forums that the L298 chip is about 15 or 20 years old, so there are better(?) chips available now.
 People seem to like the Pololu A4988 https://www.pololu.com/product/1182 .
 Stepper motor current limiting is apparently one of the big improvements, but none of the current-limiting chips come in this neat module format that I’m aware of.
 So this L298N module is fun and handy, certainly great for testing and little projects, but be careful if you need current-limiting features when driving stepper motors.

-Here’s where I was the most confused.
-If you look at the auctions on Ebay you get the typical Chinese-translated-to-English descriptions that are neither complete nor understandable.
+If you buy from the auctions on Ebay you get the typical Chinese-translated-to-English descriptions that are neither complete nor understandable.
 And searching for other resources on the internet or YouTube results in some great information, I was not able to find any one source that was all-inclusive like I’m hoping this one is (for a basic primer anyway).